mohitpai/journey-optimizer.en/help/using/offers/offer-activities/create-offer-activities.md

 * If the two collections are **evaluated at the same time**, as there are two eligible offers from evaluation criteria A and three eligible offers from evaluation criteria B, the five offers will all be stack ranged together based on the value determined by the respective ranking methods.
 Two offers are requested, therefore the top two eligible offers from these five offers will be returned.

     ![](../assets/activity_same-rank-collections.png)

-+++ **Example with multiple criteria**

-Now let's consider an example where you have multiple criteria for a single scope divided into different groups.

-You defined three criteria.
-Criteria 1 and Criteria 2 are combined together in Group 1 and Criteria 3 is independent (Group 2).

-The eligible offers for each criteria and their priority (used in the ranking function evaluation) are as follows:

-* Group 1:
-    * Criteria 1 - (Offer 1, Offer 2, Offer 3) - Priority 1
-    * Criteria 2 - (Offer 3, Offer 4, Offer 5) - Priority 1

-* Group 2:
-    * Criteria 3 - (Offer 5, Offer 6) - Priority 0

-The highest priority criteria offers is evaluated first and added to the ranked offers list.

-**Iteration 1:**

-Criteria 1 and Criteria 2 offers are evaluated together (Offer 1, Offer 2, Offer 3, Offer 4, Offer 5).
-Let's say the result is:

-Offer 1 - 10
-Offer 2 - 20
-Offer 3 - 30 from Criteria 1, 45 from Criteria 2.
-The highest of both will be considered, so 45 is taken into account.
-Offer 4 - 40
-Offer 5 - 50

-The ranked offer are now as follows: Offer 5, Offer 3, Offer 4, Offer 2, Offer 1.

-**Iteration 2:**

-Criteria 3 offers are evaluated (Offer 5, Offer 6).
-Let's say the result is:

-* Offer 5 - Will not be evaluated since it already exists in the result above.
-* Offer 6 - 60

-The ranked offers are now as follows: Offer 5 , Offer 3, Offer 4, Offer 2, Offer 1, Offer 6.

-+++

-#### With multiple scopes {#multiple-scopes}

-**If duplication is off**

-When you add several decision scopes to a decision, and if duplication is not allowed accross placements, the eligible offers are selected sequentially in the order of the decision scopes in the request.

->[!NOTE]
->
->The **[!UICONTROL Allow Duplicates across placements]** parameter is set at the placement level.
-If duplication is set to false for any placement in a decisioning request, all placements in the request will inherit the false setting.
-[Learn more on duplication parameter](../offer-library/creating-placements.md)

-Let's take an example where you added two decision scopes such as:

-* Scope 1: There are four eligible offers (Offer 1, Offer 2, Offer 3, Offer 4) and the request is for two offers to be sent back.
-* Scope 2: There are four eligible offers (Offer 1, Offer 2, Offer 3, Offer 4) and the request is for two offers to be sent back.

-+++ **Example 1**

-The selection is as follows:

-1. The top two eligible offers from Scope 1 will be returned (Offer 1, Offer 2).
-1. The remaining top two eligible offers from Scope 2 will be returned (Offer 3, Offer 4).

-+++

-+++ **Example 2**

-In this example, Offer 1 reached its frequency cap limit.
-[Learn more on frequency capping](../offer-library/add-constraints.md#capping)

-The selection is as follows:

-1. The remaining top two eligible offers from Scope 1 will be returned (Offer 2, Offer 3).
-1. The remaining eligible offer from Scope 2 will be returned (Offer 4).

-+++

-+++ **Example 3**

-In this example, Offer 1 and Offer 3 reached their frequency cap limit.
-[Learn more on frequency capping](../offer-library/add-constraints.md#capping)

-The selection is as follows:

-1. The remaining top two eligible offers from Scope 1 will be returned (Offer 2, Offer 4).
-1. There are no remaining eligible offers for Scope 2, so the [fallback offer](#add-fallback) is returned.

-+++

-**If duplication is on**

-When duplication is allowed accross all placements, the same offer can be proposed multiple times across different placements.
-If enabled, the system will consider the same offer for multiple placements.
-[Learn more on duplication parameter](../offer-library/creating-placements.md)

-Let's take the same example as above where you added two decision scopes such as:

-* Scope 1: There are four eligible offers (Offer 1, Offer 2, Offer 3, Offer 4) and the request is for two offers to be sent back.
-* Scope 2: There are four eligible offers (Offer 1, Offer 2, Offer 3, Offer 4) and the request is for two offers to be sent back.

-+++ **Example 1**

-The selection is as follows:

-1. The top two eligible offers from Scope 1 will be returned (Offer 1, Offer 2).
-1. The same top two eligible offers from Scope 2 will be returned (Offer 1, Offer 2).

-+++

-+++ **Example 2**

-In this example, Offer 1 reached its frequency cap limit.
-[Learn more on frequency capping](../offer-library/add-constraints.md#capping)

-The selection is as follows:

-1. The remaining top two eligible offers from Scope 1 will be returned (Offer 2, Offer 3).

-1. The same remaining top two eligible offers from Scope 2 will be returned (Offer 2, Offer 3).

-+++

-+++ **Example 3**

-In this example, Offer 1 and Offer 3 reached their frequency cap limit.
-[Learn more on frequency capping](../offer-library/add-constraints.md#capping)

-The selection is as follows:

-1. The remaining top two eligible offers from Scope 1 will be returned (Offer 2, Offer 4).

-1. The same remaining top two eligible offers from Scope 2 will be returned (Offer 2, Offer 4).

-+++

 ## Add a fallback offer {#add-fallback}